SpreadYourMusic/Documentation/API BACK-END/api.md

 | *"error"* | String |

 ## Is followed by user
-This request receive two user's nicks and check if first user given is following the second user given.
+This request receive two user's nicks and checks if first user given is following the second user given.

-Accepts the following parameter:
+Accepts the following parameters:
   - nick1 => Nick from user who follows
   - nick2 => Nick from the user being followed